Jonathan Demme's unrealized projects: Pride and Prejudice and Zombies

 In October 2010, it was reported that Demme had read the script for Pride and Prejudice and Zombies and wanted to direct the film.

+The Angriest Man in Brooklyn

+On August 10, 2011, Deadline reported that a recent script that interested Demme—The Angriest Man in Brooklyn—had failed to materialize as it did not find a cast.
+Despite initial setbacks, the film would be made without him a few years later.

 Old Fires

-In 2012, it was reported that Demme was attached to direct the family dramedy Old Fires, from a script by Heather McGowan about a world-renowned architect who comes out of a coma wanting to reconnect with his children and win back his wife's love.
-Production was set to begin in summer the following year, with Bryan Cranston, Jason Segel and Jennifer Ehle set to star.
-In May 2013, Ehle revealed that it had been postponed due to an inability to secure financing.
-In November that year, Richard Gere was attached to star in the film, with Demme no longer directing.
+In 2012, it was reported that Demme was attached to direct the family dramedy Old Fires from a script by Heather McGowan about a world-renowned architect who comes out of a coma wanting to reconnect with his children and win back his wife's love.
+Production was set to begin in summer the following year.
+In 2013, it was revealed by Jennifer Ehle (who was cast to star in the film alongside Bryan Cranston and Jason Segel), that it had been postponed due to inability to secure financing.

+Reid Fleming World's Toughest Milkman

+According to Louis Black, Demme had told him he was considering developing Reid Fleming World's Toughest Milkman as a feature film, but chose to instead narrate Charlie Tyrell's 2015 documentary short, I Thought I Told You to Shut Up!!, on the subject.

 The Immortal Life of Henrietta Lacks

 According to David Edelstein, prior to his death, Demme wanted to make a film of the 2010 book The Immortal Life of Henrietta Lacks, which later was produced as a 2017 HBO film with Oprah Winfrey.